bencardoen/devs-ex-machina/README.md

 * NetBeans will build the project and parse the source code, depending on which build you selected (default = dxexmachina kernel) you will have full IDE support for the project (Code completion, refactoring etc... .)

 ### Benchmarking ###
-All benchmark data used in the paper can be found in
+All benchmark data used in the conference paper can be found in

 * Rscript/data
-* paper/fig/final_libreoffice_plots.ods
+* publications/Springsim2016/final_libreoffice_plots.ods

 First, to be able to build our adevs models the source of adevs is required.
 Create a file in {project_root}/main named "localpreferences.txt" where you can inform CMake of adevs' path :